What’s the best way to captivate an audience in a retail environment? Tell them a story of course. After all, who doesn’t love a good story?

 The above kinds of media offer almost unlimited ways for you to create attractive storytelling techniques which prompt consumer purchase, otherwise known as ‘profitable narratives’.

 Rules of engagement

 So how do you make your story compelling?
-First and foremost, you have to make customers (and potential ones) feel like they are part of the story.
+First and foremost, you must make customers (and potential ones) feel like they are part of the story.
 The recipe is simple: present a normal or ordinary situation.
 Then, invite your audience to an adventure, and then show them how exciting their life is after using your product or service.

 Here are some simple but effective guidelines to follow so you can achieve this:

 - Keep it simple – use a clear message with plain simple language.
-There’s nothing worse for an audience then needing time to understand what you’re trying to say.
+There’s nothing worse for an audience than needing time to understand what you’re trying to say.
 Avoid complex or confusing concepts.

 - Use a storyboard style – break down your story into simple steps/parts to make sure it flows intuitively and simply.
 If in doubt, use the ‘kiddie factor’, i.e. a child should be able to experience and navigate through your digital signage ads.

 - Design, design, design – did we say design?
-Your content should be well designed.
-And by that we mean easy to see, negotiate and understand.
+Your content should be well-designed.
+And by that, we mean easy to see, negotiate and understand.
 Don’t just throw a few sequences of beautiful images, videos or texts together and hope for the best impact.